Honeypot (computing): Database honeypot

+Industrial Control Systems honeypot

+Industrial Control Systems (ICS) are often the target of cyberattacks.
+One of the main targets within ICS are Programmable Logic Controllers.
+In order to understand intruders' techniques in this context, several honeypots have been proposed.
+Conpot is a low interaction honeypot capable of simulation Siemens PLCs.
+HoneyPLC is a medium interaction honeypot that can simulate Siemens, Rockwell and other PLC brands.

 Honeypot detection

 Just as honeypots are weapons against spammers, honeypot detection systems are spammer-employed counter-weapons.
-As detection systems would likely use unique characteristics of specific honeypots to identify them, such as the property-value pairs of default honeypot configuration, many honeypots in-use utilise a set of unique characteristics larger and more daunting to those seeking to detect and thereby identify them.
+As detection systems would likely use unique characteristics of specific honeypots to identify them, such as the property-value pairs of default honeypot configuration, many honeypots in use utilise a set of unique characteristics larger and more daunting to those seeking to detect and thereby identify them.
 This is an unusual circumstance in software; a situation in which "versionitis" (a large number of versions of the same software, all differing slightly from each other) can be beneficial.
 There's also an advantage in having some easy-to-detect honeypots deployed.
 Fred Cohen, the inventor of the Deception Toolkit, argues that every system running his honeypot should have a deception port which adversaries can use to detect the honeypot.
 Cohen believes that this might deter adversaries.
+Honeypots also allow for early detection of legitimate threats.
+No matter how the honeypot detects the exploit, it can alert you immediately to the attempted attack.

 Risks

 The goal of honeypots is to attract and engage attackers for a sufficiently long period to obtain high-level Indicators of Compromise (IoC) such as attack tools and Tactics, Techniques, and Procedures (TTPs).
 Thus, a honeypot needs to emulate essential services in the production network and grant the attacker the freedom to perform adversarial activities to increase its attractiveness to the attacker.
 Although the honeypot is a controlled environment and can be monitored by using tools such as honeywall, attackers may still be able to use some honeypots as pivot nodes to penetrate production systems.

 The second risk of honeypots is that they may attract legitimate users due to a lack of communication in large-scale enterprise networks.
 For example, the security team who applies and monitors the honeypot may not disclose the honeypot location to all users in time due to the lack of communication or the prevention of insider threats.